AEW Dynamite preview: The Beach Break edition - Pro Wrestling Dot Net

 -Will Ospreay and Hangman Page vs. Konosuke Takeshita and Josh Alexander

 Powell’s POV: The Beach Break-themed show will be held in Chicago, Illinois at NOW Arena.
+AEW Collision will be taped the same night.
 Join Jake Barnett for his live review as Dynamite is simulcast on TBS and Max at 7CT/8ET.
 Jake’s same-night audio reviews are available exclusively for Dot Net Members (including our Patreon subscribers).

 Be the first to comment